 Here at Fort Fido, we understand small dogs.
-So we have created a separate 500 sq. ft. environment specifically designed for them.
+So we created a separate 500 sq. ft. environment specifically designed for them.
 The toys, beds, and entire play area were all constructed to enrich the experience of these little rascals.
 Here small pups are able to be with like-sized companions without being overwhelmed or affected by the larger, more rambunctious, breeds.

 Medium Dog Program

 Yes, we do cater to medium dogs here at the Fort, the reason is that there are a lot of dogs such as Schnauzers, Boston Terriers, French Bulldogs, Shiba Inus, Australian Doodles, and many more, that are just too rambunctious for the Small Dog Program but they are not quite suited, or ready, for the Large Dog Program.
 Also, we can utilize the medium dog program to effectively transition young puppies, that are destined to grow larger, to the rigors of daycare with ease.